mrkdh16/markedown/content/Margins/Musings/Sunset.md

 >So you see a hero and you think, "Ah, faulty wiring."

->I think, 'A tragic loss of a valuable asset, spurred by an irrational but evolutionarily understandable impulse.'
+>I think, 'A tragic loss, spurred by an irrational but evolutionarily understandable impulse.'
 It doesn't mean I don't respect the action.
 I just don't have to pretend it was a message from a higher power.

 >You and I both know deep down that there is something special about our world.
 There is real beauty all around us.
 You can see it right in front of your eyes at this very moment yet you continue to deny its reality.
 Beauty and virtue unites us.
 They makes us human.

 >We live our lives how we want to and make up rules so we can live together.
+What you perceive to be real is a delusion.

 >Right...
 >